Round Table

-The Round Table (y Ford Gron; an Moos Krenn; an Daol Grenn; Mensa Rotunda) is King Arthur's famed table in the Arthurian legend, around which he and his knights congregate.
+The Round Table (la Table ronde; y Ford Gron; an Moos Krenn; an Daol Grenn; Mensa Rotunda) is King Arthur's famed table in the Arthurian legend, around which he and his knights congregate.
 As its name suggests, it has no head, implying that everyone who sits there has equal status, unlike conventional rectangular tables where participants order themselves according to rank.
 The table was first described in 1155 by Wace, who relied on previous depictions of Arthur's fabulous retinue.
 The symbolism of the Round Table developed over time; by the close of the 12th century, it had come to represent the chivalric order associated with Arthur's court, the Knights of the Round Table.